-All personnel involved in distribution activities should be trained and qualified in the requirements applicable, in accordance with a written training program.
+All personnel involved in distribution activities should be trained and qualified in the requirements of GDP, as applicable.
+Training should be based on written standard operating procedures (SOPs).
+Personnel should receive initial and continuing training relevant to their tasks, and be assessed as applicable, in accordance with a written training program.
 In addition, training of the personnel should include the topic of product security and aspects of product identification.
 A record of all training, which includes details of subjects covered and participants trained, should be kept.